EyasuTeshome/shifttracker/job-search/peer-interview-practice/interviewer_disagree_practice.md

     - The interviewer read the question aloud.
     - **The applicant will need a couple of minutes for understanding the question - take your time here.**
     -  The applicant starts to answer their question.
-    - The interviewer starts to shake their head or send other signals of disaggreement in the middle of the answer.
+    - The interviewer starts to shake their head or send other signals of disagreement in the middle of the answer.
-      - **As an interviewer you cna select the moment - it can be when your applicant is really saying somehting wrong or when they say everything correct.**
+      - **As an interviewer you can select the moment - it can be when your applicant is really saying something wrong or when they say everything correct.**
-          - As this exercise prepares you for 2 variants, you can choose the moment according yo your wish.
+          - As this exercise prepares you for 2 variants, you can choose the moment according to your wish.
-    - **The applicant job is to apply the following the guidelines from []()
+    - **The applicant's job is to apply the following the guidelines from []()
         - ❣️❣️❣️ **IMPORTANT: the point is not to answer the question but to practice how to react in case of a specific difficult situation.** ❣️❣️❣️
     - The interviewer indicates when the time is up**.
         - Do not extend the allocated time as it is important that you practice completing tasks on time, as you will need to in your real interviews.